Skip to main content

 • Minimum: 32GB USB drive

-• Recommended: 128GB+ for regular use
+• Recommended: 128GB–256GB for regular use

-• Best: Dedicated USB SSD for reliability
+• Best: Dedicated USB SSD (Samsung T7 Shield or equivalent) for long-term reliability

 USB Setup and Formatting